bwilson1802/Learning-Ansible/README.md

 https://www.udemy.com/course/devops-in-the-cloud/learn/lecture/29615754#overview

-Log into AWS and open vpc and crate an enviornment select Ubuntu
+Log into AWS and open vpc and crate an enviornment add inbound rule for all traffic / myIP select Ubuntu

 run